collapsed-stacks/startups/questions/12641/what-is-the-difference-between-ceo-and-chairman.md

 - posted by: [Jeff O'Neill](https://stackexchange.com/users/46273/jeff-o-neill) on 2017-05-12
 - score: 1

-<p>It is not uncommon at a small startup for the same person to be the Chairman of the Board of Directors and the CEO.</p>
+It is not uncommon at a small startup for the same person to be the Chairman of the Board of Directors and the CEO.

-<p>You could have the first person be the Chairman of the Board of Directors and the CEO.</p>
+You could have the first person be the Chairman of the Board of Directors and the CEO.

-<p>You could have the second person be a member of the Board of Directors and another C-level officer position, such as COO.</p>
+You could have the second person be a member of the Board of Directors and another C-level officer position, such as COO.